Soumya-9641/Dubuddy_/README.md

 # 🧠 DUBUDDY — Dynamic Model Management Platform

-**DUBUDDY** is a low-code dynamic model management platform that lets you create database models and instantly generate API endpoints — all from a simple UI.
+This is a assignment of  dynamic model management platform that lets you create database models and instantly generate API endpoints — all from a simple UI.
 It includes **role-based access control (RBAC)**, automatic **Sequelize model creation**, and **live MySQL synchronization**.

 ---